How Boutique Consultancy Owners Can Reclaim Their Quality of Life

 I knew the only way to do that was to eliminate distractions and make my work as efficient as possible.
 I’ve already experienced for the past decade what it feels like to run a consulting business when you say yes to every opportunity and overload yourself with variety, and what it’s like when you stay focused and develop deep expertise.
 I knew which path I didn’t want to repeat.

-Protecting my freedom and mental health is the foundation of my consultancy business model.
+Protecting my freedom, mental health, and quality of life is the foundation of my consultancy business model.

 And it works.

-That’s why I’m adamant in my message to boutique consultancies.
-They should strive to narrow the consultancy's focus, specialize, and develop deep instead of broad expertise to break out of the vicious loop of unpredictability.
+That’s why I’m adamant in my message to boutique consultancies' owners and partners.
+I advise them to strive to narrow the consultancy's focus, specialize, and develop deep rather than broad expertise to break out of the vicious loop of unpredictability.

-A consultancy must take bold and unconventional actions to build a reputable name.
-They must be willing to shake things up, take risks, and push themselves out of their ‘I-love-variation’ comfort zone.
+To build a reputable name, a boutique consultancy must take bold and unconventional actions.
+It must be willing to shake things up, take risks, and push itself out of its ‘I-love-variation’ comfort zone.

 Rather than blending in with the crowd, a consultancy should strive to stand out with its focused, deep expertise by igniting a spark and burning brighter than the competition.